norasyeezys/T1_Super_Hack/README.md

 Here's a quirk.
 When a MacBook Pro from this generation has a firmware lock and is running on charger only...
 You need to press the power button more than once to turn it on.

-Told my peer if they didn't mind the risk of bricking the laptop.
+Asked my peer if they didn't mind the risk of bricking the laptop.
 They didn't.
 So I dug right in.

 # Finding the EFI Module